We think this movie stands out for:

-Parents need to know that this classic '80s film deals with themes that may be inappropriate for younger teens.
+Parents need to know that The Breakfast Club is a classic '80s film that deals with themes that may be inappropriate for younger teens.
 Topics such as suicide, depression, social alienation, materialism, sex, and parental physical and emotional abuse are discussed openly.
 Main characters use very strong language, including "f--k," smoke pot on-screen in the school library, and mock authority figures.
 One smokes cigarettes, draws a switchblade, and makes lewd gestures.
 He reveals cigar burns on his body as evidence of his father's abuse.
 The film does positively encourage the breakdown of social barriers as a means of identification and improved communication.

 What's the story?

 THE BREAKFAST CLUB is the story of five high school students who rank high and low in popularity and who are forced to spend nine hours together in Saturday detention.
 Without the whole school watching, Brian "The Brain" (Anthony Michael Hall), Claire "The Princess" (Molly Ringwald), Andy "The Jock" (Emilio Estevez), Allison "The Basket Case" (Ally Sheedy), and Bender "The Misfit" (Judd Nelson) eventually discard their differences, discussing the events that brought them to detention.
 Gradually they come to realize that underneath the trappings of the high school social scene, the problems they face are more similar than they think.
 Brian suffers extreme pressure by his parents to maintain a perfect grade point average.
 Claire insists that being rich and the most popular girl at school has its downfalls.
 Andy wants only to please his father, even if it means acting against his own moral code.
 Allison seeks attention from her father through aberrant behavior.
 And Bender reacts to physical and verbal abuse at home by defying authority, committing petty theft, and damaging school property.